 The coronavirus (COVID-19) outbreak has had a significant impact on many areas in the lives of Poles in 2020.
 One of them is the use of social media.
 The quarantine and economy lockdown period has contributed to increased involvement and consumption of media on the internet.
 During the pandemic, practically all social media recorded an increase in the number of users.
 On the other hand, the reduction of interpersonal contacts and social distancing contributed to the rise in the popularity of instant messaging.

-Traditional media still plays a major role in Poland in providing information and developing people’s perceptions and opinions.
-However, new media (internet, social media, etc.), despite their still secondary role, have become serious competition.
-As of 2018, over 83 percent of Poles are regular internet users.
+Traditional media still plays a significant role in Poland in providing information and developing people’s perceptions and opinions.
+However, new media (internet, social media, etc.) have become serious competition despite their still secondary role.
+As of 2020, nearly 85 percent of Poles are regular internet users.
 The importance of new media in Poland is constantly growing.
-By 2022, the number of monthly active social network users is expected to reach almost 24 million, and this number will grow as long as individuals, companies and organizations use these channels of communication to improve their social and customer relations or marketing strategies.
+By 2022, the number of monthly active social network users is expected to reach almost 24 million.
+This number will grow as long as individuals, companies, and organizations use these communication channels to improve their social and customer relations or marketing strategies.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.

 In the following 8 chapters, you will quickly find the 69 most important statistics relating to "Social media usage in Poland".